jhamilton2394/Square-Sync-Manager/README.md

 spreadsheet, name it 'Deleted' or something similar, then configure your column header in settings.
 Any product with an 'x' in this column will be 'marked as deleted by user' and will not be created.

-v0.0.3.1 includes dependency updates and a new executable download.
+v0.0.3.1 includes dependency updates and bug fixes.